Questions about getting started with Amazon Redshift? Connect with an AWS specialist »

 Amazon Redshift accelerates your time to insights with fast, easy, and secure cloud data warehousing at scale.

 Features and benefits

 Each year we release hundreds of features and product improvements, driven by customer use cases and feedback.
 Find out more about what’s new.

 Analyze all your data

-Get integrated insights running real-time and predictive analytics on complex, scaled data across your operational databases, data lake, data warehouse and thousands of third-party data sets.
+Get integrated insights running real-time and predictive analytics on complex, scaled data across your operational databases, data lakes, data warehouses and thousands of third-party datasets.

-Federated query: With the new federated query capability in Amazon Redshift, you can reach into your operational relational database.
-Query live data across one or more Amazon Relational Database Service (RDS) and Aurora PostgreSQL and RDS MySQL and Aurora MySQL databases to get instant visibility into the full business operations without requiring data movement.
-You can join data from your Redshift data warehouse, data in your data lake, and data in your operational stores to make better data-driven decisions.
-Amazon Redshift offers sophisticated optimizations to reduce data moved over the network and complements it with its massively parallel data processing for high-performance queries.
+Federated query: With the new federated query capability in Amazon Redshift, you can reach into your operational relational databases.
+Query live data across one or more Amazon Relational Database Service (RDS), Aurora PostgreSQL, RDS MySQL, and Aurora MySQL databases to get instant visibility into the full business operations without requiring data movement.
+You can join data from your Redshift data warehouses, data in your data lakes, and data in your operational stores to make better data-driven decisions.
+Amazon Redshift offers optimizations to reduce data movement over the network and complements it with its massively parallel data processing for high-performance queries.
 Learn more.

 Redshift ML: Redshift ML makes it easy for data analysts, data scientists, BI professionals, and developers to create, train, and deploy Amazon SageMaker models using SQL.
 With Redshift ML, you can use SQL statements to create and train Amazon SageMaker models on your data in Amazon Redshift and then use those models for predictions such as churn detection, financial forecasting, personalization, and risk scoring directly in your queries and reports.
 Learn more.